 Your starter will go through the following phases each day, but the times will most likely be different.
-If fermentation is slow (due to temperatures or percentage of starter carryover for example) then the signs I point out below might be at greater intervals, and conversely, if fermentation is fast then the intervals will be tighter.
-As I mentioned at the beginning, if you’ve not yet started your own sourdough starter, or received a portion from a friend, I have an intro article to creating a starter that will get you going in a few days.
+For example, if fermentation is slow (due to temperatures or percentage of starter carryover, for example), then the signs I point out below might be at greater intervals, and conversely, if fermentation is fast, then the ranges will be tighter.
+As I mentioned initially, if you’ve not yet started your sourdough starter or received a portion from a friend, I have an intro article to creating a starter that will get you going in a few days.

 Let’s look at a day in the life of my starter.

 Sourdough Starter Maintenance Timeline

 Before we dive into the timeline, I want to point out that below I refer to two things: my starter, which is what you're here for in the first place, and also a levain.
 I talk about both almost interchangeably because mostly, they are the same thing.
 Your starter (mother, chef, etc.) refers to your yeast/bacteria culture you continue to refresh and care for indefinitely.
 In contrast, your levain is a splinter, or off-shoot, of your starter that you refresh and build only to be used in a bread recipe eventually.

 For the timeline below, I used 30% whole grain dark rye flour and 70% medium-protein bread flour (similar to all-purpose, but geared toward bread baking).
 The percentage of flour types is really up to you; I used a little rye flour to help increase fermentation and acetic acid production, but you can use any ratio of flour you’d like (e.g., 100% whole wheat, 100% white, a mix of both, etc.).
 Just take note of how each flour type aids or slows fermentation.